 Click Here for tab for Hotel California by The Eagles

-Another great song to learn due to its sheer level of popularity, it’s a song everybody knows and can sing along to.
+Another great song to learn due to its sheer popularity, this is a tune everybody knows and can sing along to.
 It’s been used in a wide range of popular media including The Big Lebowski and Shang-Chi and the Legend of the Ten Rings.
 It’s also been certified as 3x platinum in the US for digital downloads.

-This song contains some fairly fast single note lines, but all the chord shapes are quite comfortable to hold.
-But just in case, there are plenty of ‘chordified’ versions of the song around where some of the more difficult parts have been exchanged for easier to play strummed chords, so regardless of your skill level this is a solid one to learn.
+This song contains some fairly fast single-note lines, but all the chord shapes are quite comfortable to hold.
+But just in case, there are plenty of ‘chordified’ versions of the song around, where some of the more difficult parts have been swapped for easier-to-play strummed chords.
+So regardless of your skill level, this is a solid one to learn.

 Hallelujah by Leonard Cohen